 Harvested honey and beeswax also sweeten The Spa at Westin Mission Hills’ treatments via body polish applied in Honey Hydration Body Wrap and Body Scrub therapies.
 The Honey Massage further elevates the bliss with a mask of warm beeswax that rebalances the body’s energies.

-Flowing between olive trees, citrus groves and gardens, Miramonte Indian Wells Resort & Spa takes full advantage of its gorgeous setting in the property’s innovative restaurant and lounge menus.
+Flowing between olive trees, citrus groves and gardens, Tommy Bahama Miramonte Resort & Spa takes full advantage of its gorgeous setting in the property’s innovative restaurant and lounge menus.

 Certified Farmers’ Markets